raj-tanmay07/To-Do-List/README.md

-# To-Do List Web App
+# 📝 To-Do List Web App

-This is a simple and interactive To-Do List web application built using HTML, CSS, and JavaScript as part of my internship with CodeAlpha.
+A simple and responsive To-Do List application built using **HTML**, **CSS**, and **JavaScript**.

-🚀 Features
+This project helps users organize daily tasks efficiently with a clean and user-friendly interface.

-Add new tasks
+---

-Delete tasks using a delete button
+## 🚀 Features

-Mark tasks as completed (double click)
+- ➕ Add new tasks

-Simple and user-friendly interface
+- ✔️ Mark tasks as completed

-🛠 Technologies Used
+- ❌ Delete tasks

-HTML
+- 📱 Responsive design

-CSS
+- 🎨 Simple and clean UI

-JavaScript
+---

-💡 Key Concepts
+## 🛠️ Technologies Used

-DOM Manipulation
+- HTML5

-Event Handling
+- CSS3

-CRUD Operations
+- JavaScript